 The good news is that you absolutely can take back control of your life.
 There is a lot that you can do to protect your interests and receive compensation for your pain and suffering.
 The first step is learning what your options are.
 This section is a good place to start – we have drawn up a list of some of the most common questions we get from legal clients in our practice.

 However, please bear in mind that the material below is for informational purposes only.
 It does not constitute legal advice, as it does not take into account the unique circumstances of your case.
 So, after you read this post, it is crucial that you schedule a consultation with qualified personal injury lawyers in West Virginia.
 They will give you the best and most accurate advice on what you should do next.

 When we lawyers refer to personal injury, we mean any injury that affects the body, mind, or emotions.

-A personal injury may give rise to a lawsuit where the claimant’s injury was caused by the negligence, carelessness, or recklessness of another.
+An injury may give rise to a personal injury lawsuit where the claimant’s injury was caused by the negligence, carelessness, or recklessness of another.
 If that is established, the victim may be eligible for monetary compensation in the form of an insurance settlement or a court judgment.

 Do I Have a Personal Injury Case?